 Unlike some other NEH programs, Forever Wild has unique requirements given its Adirondack location.
 Summer Scholars will be living in one of the great Adirondack camps and its rustic character suggests the following:

-Clothing: Comfortable and casual.
-We’ll be wearing t-shirts, shirt-sleeves and shorts, sneakers, hiking boots (hiking trails can get muddy), and water shoes for those wishing to kayak and canoe.
+Comfortable and casual.
+We’ll be wearing t-shirts, shirt-sleeves and shorts, sneakers (that can get muddy), and water shoes for those wishing to kayak and canoe.
 Bring a swim suit.
 It is warm in July but evenings at the lake can be chilly.
 Prepare by bringing clothes to layer, including a jacket and/or fleece pullovers, and pants.
 Depending on accommodations, some Summer Scholars will be assigned to buildings without bathrooms.
 Showers and facilities are only a few steps away but you might want a robe or other cover up for the walk between bed and bath.
 Shower sandals are a good idea.

-Bedding: We will be contracting with a company to provide Summer Scholars with bed linens.
-The camp provides pillows but you may want to bring your own.
+We will be contracting with a company to provide Summer Scholars with bed linens and one bath towel.
+The camp provides pillows and a blanket but you may want to bring your own.
 Often guests pack their own sleeping bags or a comfy fleece blanket.
 You may also want to bring one or two additional bath/beach towels.